 - Use a clip-on thermometer: The oil temperature needs to be at 375 degrees F each time you add shrimp to the pan.
 If they absorb too much oil they will be soggy, if it’s too hot, they will burn.

 - Less spicy: To make the sauce a little sweeter, add 1 teaspoon of honey or maple syrup.

 - Extra spice or tang: Add some cayenne pepper or hot sauce.
 To make it a little tart, add a dash of lemon juice.

-- Dipping sauce: Remember to reserve some extra bang bang sauce on the side for dipping!
+- Dipping sauce: Make sauce ahead of time and store in refrigerator then remember to reserve some extra bang bang sauce on the side for dipping!

 No, buttermilk is key for flavor!
 If you don’t have any at home, make your own by adding lemon juice or vinegar to some milk.

 You could, but I find that they don’t need it!
 If you have your heart set on it, though, you could add some panko breadcrumbs to your cornstarch when you are breading your shrimp.
 I would not use breadcrumbs as they are too fine of a crumb.